flowtsohg/glsl-minifier/README.md

 ---------------------------------------
-Finally, for proof of concept, here's the output from an actual (quite big 451 liner) shader.
+Finally, for proof of concept, here's the output from an actual (quite big 451 liner) shader, created from 4 distinct files.

 Vertex shader:
 * File 1